m-brooks/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Modules.md

   Get-Help Get-CimInstance
   ```

-You can use the `Get-Command` cmdlet list the commands in all installed
+You can use the `Get-Command` cmdlet to list the commands in all installed
-modules, even if they're not yet in the session.
+modules, even if they have not yet been imported into the session.
 When you use `Get-Command`
 with a wildcard character (`*`), PowerShell doesn't import any modules.
 You can
 use wildcards for command discovery without loading modules that you may not
 need in your session.